0xfatty/0xfatty.github.io/_posts/2021-09-29-weak-key-cryptography-in-real-world.md

 ***2. Validation***

 It was not hard for us to find out the application on Google Play Store (now removed).
-However, due to countries restriction, we had to use VPN to download the application named `Vehicle Operating Control` in English which had been removed after the research.
+However, due to countries restriction, we had to use VPN to download the application named `Vehicle Operating Control` which had been removed after the research.

 Let's go through the application workflow: